veritech/FRUniqueManagedObject/README.md

 At the moment it has a few limitations:

-* Only one property can be used to test for uniqueness, at the moment this must be a string
+* Only one property can be used to test for uniqueness, at the moment this must conform to NSCopying, and respond correctly to isEqual: (ie. NSNumber,NSString)
 * The objects are loaded (faulted) rather than just the unique ID value for each
-* While it is multi-threaded, the search method does not return until the work is complete
+* While it is multi-threaded, the search method does not return until the work is complete, however you could spin up a threaded MOC, and DIY.
 * It has a obvious bottle neck in the of form a Lock around a mutable collection.

 This is mainly a proof of concept, and a request for comments on how to improve the performance and the flexibility of the code.